 Fathym was born to offer a better way to rapidly and visually bring IoT solutions to life.

-We set out to build a suite of tools that would give insight into data faster and empower developers to build solutions with the flexibility that digital transformation requires.
+We set out to build a suite of tools that would give insight into data faster and empower developers to build solutions with the flexibility and speed that digital transformation requires.

 Fathym’s low-code framework equips you to rapidly onboard devices, provision cloud infrastructure and build and deploy applications.
 What could take months can now be achieved in days.
 We also provide the freedom and flexibility to select the tools and services you need, or modify backend infrastructure as you require.
 Your data is portable and we don’t lock you in.

 We have been using our framework to build IoT solutions for multiple and varied industries and projects, including creating actionable road weather datasets for Departments of Transportation and private fleets; improving efficiencies and eliminating manual intervention in industrial processing; streamlining the brewing process for craft brewers; creating a more efficient ticket scanning process for ski resorts; and more.

 We’ve operated primarily as a services company, but now we’re expanding our offering – we’re launching our low-code framework to help the systems integrators, solution providers and developer teams who are building IoT solutions achieve value faster.

 Fathym was built from our own frustrations at the complexities of launching IoT projects and enterprise cloud infrastructure.
 We orchestrate all the infrastructure, technologies and tools needed for success, allowing our customers to focus on outcome, not process.

 We let you focus on what you’re trying to build, rather than how you’re going to build it.

 “The fundamental question is: ‘What don’t you know and how are you going to find out?’
 Most companies don’t grasp the implications of the data they already have.
 And yet they need to get started.
 Go ahead and jump in.”